veronicaxarmendariz/gviz-scatter-series/README.md

 1) Go to the <a href="https://docs.google.com/spreadsheet/ccc?key=0AtmGKybdRLlZdHBvSGxIdEJoc1YxNUxtTThGbU9Qcnc&usp=sharing">Google Sheet sample data template</a> and File > Make Copy to save in your own Google Drive and modify as instructed.

 2) Download a copy of the index.HTML file (see GitHub clone or download zip button), modify as instructed, and host on a live website.
 (If you do not have your own web host, read about <a href="https://www.dropbox.com/help/16/en">Creating a Public Folder</a> on a free Dropbox.com account.)

+Thanks to the Google Visualization Scatter Chart configuration page (https://developers.google.com/chart/interactive/docs/gallery/scatterchart)

+Credit to @erose for helping me to figure it out.